9+ Best Jobs for Stay-at-Home Moms to Make Money

-You can also find virtual teaching jobs on sites like VIPKid.
-VIPKid has the same teaching and degree requirements and you can teach English to students across the world.
+You can also find virtual teaching jobs on sites like Qkids.
+Qkids requires a college degree, or you can be in your last year of college.
+You’ll be teaching English to students across the world.

-You can earn up to $20, or more, per hour, and they provide all lesson plans and handle many of the administrative duties related to teaching.
-All you need is a bachelor’s degree, at least one year of teaching experience (they accept many forms from previously being a school teacher, a home school teacher, a tutor and more) and a laptop.
+You can earn up to $20, per hour, and they provide all lesson plans and handle many of the administrative duties related to teaching.
+All you need is a laptop and at least six hours a week to devote to teaching.

 3. Driving for A Ridesharing Service is one of the best jobs for stay-at-home moms with no experience!